Your plan not your motivation might be the issue.

 Lend a hand or offer advice to someone in need.
 It often doesn’t take much but it’s those little acts of kindness that can make a difference for someone else.
-Howard likens it to throwing stones and creating ripples.
+Howard likens it to throwing stones into water to create ripples.

 Four questions to ask yourself to chart your path forward.